beauvilerobed/urlshortener/README.md

 ## Running / Development

-* retrieve a database to get started
+* Let's first do a GET request to get everything started

-* Visit your app at [http://localhost:5000/api/shorturls](http://localhost:5000/api/shorturls).
+### Visit your app at [http://localhost:5000/api/shorturls](http://localhost:5000/api/shorturls).

-# Quick start to url shortener API
+# To start url shortener API
 # 1.
 ### URL